How do spaghetti plots work? Here’s how forecasters predict the paths of hurricanes

 The cone of uncertainty is drawn by the National Hurricane Center to show the possible forecast track and intensity of a tropical system.

 The cone shows the most likely track for specifically the center of the tropical system.
-This means that impacts will be felt even outside of the cone since the cone only tracks the center of a system.
+This means that impacts will be felt even outside of the cone since it only tracks the center of a system.

 According to the National Hurricane Center, the center of a tropical system is expected to remain within the cone of uncertainty 60% to 70% of the time, based on their forecast path accuracy over the past five years.